What is Congenital Hip Dysplasia?

 Hip dysplasia refers to a condition in which an infant’s hip joint is not formed properly.
 In hip dysplasia, the “ball” part of the hip joint does not fit securely into the “socket” portion.
 This can lead to problems walking.
-When a child has hip dysplasia, this means the ball and socket joint of the hip is not aligned correctly and it may affect one or both of the hips.
+Hip dysplasia in children means the ball and socket joint of the hip is not aligned correctly and it may affect one or both of the hips.
 Hip dysplasia is found in babies and young children.
 It is more common in girls than in boys.
 The most common method to identify hip dysplasia is a physical examination of the hips, checking for any instability or looseness.
 The goal of treatment is to maintain the contact of the “ball” part of the hip joint to fit the “socket” portion securely which will decrease pain and preserve the patient’s native hip.

 If hip dysplasia is identified in the first few months of life, it can be treated non-surgically, but a few cases may require surgery.
 When detected in early infancy, a non-surgical positioning device called a Pavlik harness may be used to keep a child’s hips flexed and abducted, correcting the alignment issues.
 Babies typically wear the harness for two to three months or until the hip issues are corrected.
 Afterwards, we follow patients for several years to make sure the child’s hips continue to function correctly.

 The actual causes of hip dysplasia are still unknown; however, it seems that hip dysplasia is a developmental problem.
 It can occur before birth, after birth and few cases during infancy.
 It may also be partly environmental, such as:

 - The baby’s response to the mother’s hormones during pregnancy.

 - A tight uterus that makes it hard for the fetus to move around.